zenorocha/zenorocha.com/ui/src/content/articles/2017-02-20-liferay-hackday-2017.md

 **Most Impactful Project** — *How does this changes the life of developers, employees, clients, partners, or end-users?*

-**Best User Experience** —* Is it easy to interact and understand?
+**Best User Experience** — *Is it easy to interact and understand?
 How do you feel about using such it?*

-**Most Innovative Solution** — Co*uld this be a radical innovation or a meaningful new take on an existing product or service?*
+**Most Innovative Solution** — *Could this be a radical innovation or a meaningful new take on an existing product or service?*

 The winners would get a special mug and all participants would receive some nice stickers and t-shirts.